Harshaan-Chugh/PaintItForward/README.md

 ## Project Overview

-Paint It Forward is a nonprofit initiative that brings joy to seniors through art donations.
-This system streamlines volunteer hour tracking, admin approval workflows, and impact reporting.
+Paint It Forward is a nonprofit initiative that brings joy to seniors by driving art painting initiatives.
+This website streamlines signups as well as volunteer hour tracking, admin approval workflows, and impact reporting.

 ## Architecture